riesentoaster/fuzzer-correctness-on-clang/README.md

 - clang
 - git

 This will download and patch clang, then build it along with the fuzzer, and finally run the fuzzer.
 Check the [Justfile](./Justfile) for what exactly happens.
-To change the version of clang, change the variable at the top of [`Justfile`](./Justfile)

 ## Configure